Renaissance architecture: Bramante

 Donato Bramante, (1444–1514), was born in Urbino and turned from painting to architecture, finding his first important patronage under Ludovico Sforza, Duke of Milan, for whom he produced a number of buildings over 20 years.
 After the fall of Milan to the French in 1499, Bramante travelled to Rome where he achieved great success under papal patronage.

-Bramante’s finest architectural achievement in Milan is his addition of crossing and choir to the abbey church of Santa Maria delle Grazie (Milan).
+Bramante's finest architectural achievement in Milan is his addition of crossing and choir to the abbey church of Santa Maria delle Grazie (Milan).
 This is a brick structure, the form of which owes much to the Northern Italian tradition of square domed baptisteries.
 The new building is almost centrally planned, except that, because of the site, the chancel extends further than the transept arms.
 The hemispherical dome, of approximately 20 metres across, rises up hidden inside an octagonal drum pierced at the upper level with arched classical openings.
 The whole exterior has delineated details decorated with the local terracotta ornamentation.

-From 1488 to 1492 he worked for Ascanio Sforza on the cathedral of Pavia, on which he imposed a central plan scheme and built some apses and the crypt, inspired by the thermal baths of the Roman age.
+From 1488 to 1492 he worked for Ascanio Sforza on Pavia Cathedral, on which he imposed a central plan scheme and built some apses and the crypt, inspired by the thermal baths of the Roman age.

 In Rome Bramante created what has been described as "a perfect architectural gem", the Tempietto in the Cloister of San Pietro in Montorio.
 This small circular temple marks the spot where St Peter was martyred and is thus the most sacred site in Rome.
 The building adapts the style apparent in the remains of the Temple of Vesta, the most sacred site of Ancient Rome.
 It is enclosed by and in spatial contrast with the cloister which surrounds it.
 As approached from the cloister, as in the picture above, it is seen framed by an arch and columns, the shape of which are echoed in its free-standing form.

-Bramante went on to work at the Vatican, where he designed the Cortile del Belvedere.
-In 1506 his design for Pope Julius II’s rebuilding of St. Peter’s Basilica was selected, and the foundation stone laid.
-After Bramante’s death and many changes of plan, Michelangelo, as chief architect, reverted to something closer to Bramante’s original proposal.
+Bramante went on to work on the Apostolic Palace, where he designed the Cortile del Belvedere.
+In 1506 his design for Pope Julius II's rebuilding of St. Peter's Basilica was selected, and the foundation stone laid.
+After Bramante's death and many changes of plan, Michelangelo, as chief architect, reverted to something closer to Bramante's original proposal.